Table of Contents[Hide][Show]

 With so much waterfront property, it would be a shame to miss taking a boat ride to admire the elegant homes.
 These killer houses often have two, four, or six incredibly fancy boathouses and slips, which made me feel a bit dreamy just seeing them.
 Make sure to schedule time for a quick trip to see the Charlevoix South Pier Light Station.

-One of the best things to do in Northern Michigan has to be spending as much time on the cool waters as possible.
+One of the best things to do in Northern Michigan in the summer has to be spending as much time on the cool waters as possible.
 Charlevoix in particular is popular with kayakers.
 You can choose between a Lake Michigan paddle, or taking a kayak out on Lake Charlevoix or Round Lake.

 5. Explore Mackinac Island in a Horse & Buggy

 To get to Mackinac Island, you must travel by boat.
 We arrived by ferry.
-Mackinac (pronounced Mack-i-naw) is ano-cars-allowed island.
+Mackinac (pronounced Mack-i-naw) is a no-cars-allowed island.
 Once the ferry drops you off, you have three choices to get around: by bicycle (bring your own or rent them there), on foot, or by horse-drawn carriage.
 It’s located in Lake Huron between Michigan’s Lower and Upper Peninsulas.
 Don’t confuse it with Mackinaw City, located on the Lower Peninsula just before the Mackinac Bridge.

-While you’ll spend most of your time on the island biking or walking, don’t miss the chance to take a horse and buggy ride.
+While you’ll spend most of your time on the island biking or walking, don’t miss the chance to take a “scenic drive” by horse and buggy.
 It’s the way things have been done there for years and years.
 I actually found it quite nice to explore Mackinac Island this way.
 The scenic trip was perfect for snapping pictures and seeing the pristine cottages and buildings.
 The horses were well-tended to and had plenty of rest time and water breaks.
 For those curious, there are 550 horses on the island.